owagner/hm2mqtt/README.md

 Device names and topic structure
 --------------------------------
 hm2mqtt will try to read device and channel names from the specified HM hosts using the ReGa TCL interface on port 8181.
 If this succeeds, channel names will be resolved into symbolic names before publishing.

 The topics generated and accepted are of the form

 `prefix/function/channel/datapoint`

-The *function* is _status_ for published status reports, _set_ for inbound change requests or _get_ to synchronously and activly request a value from a device.
+The *function* is _status_ for published status reports, _set_ for inbound change requests, _get_ to synchronously and activly request a value from a device, and _command_ to send commands.

 The *channel* is either the raw address or a name resolved by querying the ReGa.